Third-oldest university in England debate: Figurative claims

 The four Inns of Court in London, together with the associated Inns of Chancery, formed a recognised centre of legal and intellectual education, and – although never a university in any technical sense – were sometimes collectively described in the early modern period as England's "third university".
-Most notably, this claim was made in Sir George Buck's tract, The Third Universitie of England: Or a Treatise of the Foundations of all the Colledges, Auncient Schooles of Priviledge, and of Houses of Learning, and Liberall Arts, within and about the Most Famous Cittie of London, published in 1615 as an appendix to John Stow's Annales.
+Most notably, this claim was made in Sir George Buck's tract, "The Third Universitie of England: Or a Treatise of the Foundations of all the Colledges, Auncient Schooles of Priviledge, and of Houses of Learning, and Liberall Arts, within and about the Most Famous Cittie of London", published in 1615 as an appendix to John Stow's Annales, or Generall Chronicle of England.

 Gresham College, a higher education institute founded in London in 1597 was the first home of the Royal Society (who received their royal charter in 1662).
 The college was also mentioned in Buck's Third Universitie of England alongside the Inns of Court.